prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 and capital, which, elevated to a geological and planetary scale, form a theory of the Capitalocene.

-The a Capitalocene reading of *The Octopus* will be made in four movements.
+This Capitalocene reading of *The Octopus* will be made in four movements.
 First, I will make the historical case for introducing the term Capitalocene, elaborating the connection between Norris’s geological-planetary thinking and Joseph LeConte’s theory of the Psychozoic Era.
-Next, the focus will shift to the abstract “forces” that clash in Annie Derrick’s waking nightmare and throughout the novel---the human, nature, and capitalism---showing that as an assemblage they form a new world-ecological force, a dramatized figuration of the Capitalocene.
-The third section will then return to the question from the introduction, “Who farms the wheat?”, to show that this new hybrid force is motivated by financial markets and operated through the division of labor, a cyborg with the Chicago wheat pits as a head and the farmers of the San Joaquin and beyond as its hands.
-The final section will show how the logic of domestication established in LeConte’s Psychozoic theory is extended from the plant and animal kingdoms to labor, an evocative image of capitalism’s exploitation-through-organization of human and non-human work at once.
+Next, the focus will shift to the abstract “forces” that clash in Annie Derrick’s waking nightmare and throughout the novel---humanity, nature, and capitalism---showing that as an assemblage they form a new world-ecological force, a dramatized figuration of the Capitalocene.
+The third section will then return to the question from the introduction, “Who farms the wheat?”, to show that this new hybrid force is motivated by financial markets and operated through the division of labor, a cyborg with the Chicago wheat pits as a head and farmers like those of the San Joaquin as its hands.
+The final section will show how the logic of domestication established in LeConte’s Psychozoic theory is extended from the plant and animal kingdoms to labor, an evocative image of capitalism’s exploitation-through-organization of human and non-human work.

 *THE PSYCHOZOIC AND THE CAPITALOCENE*

 In his time at Berkeley, Frank Norris was hardly a model student.
-No doubt because he “hated study of the methodical sort and employed every means to avoid it,” he was hopeless in math.
-Even in history, one of his favorite subjects, he only gradually improved from near-failing grades to a steady mediocrity.
+No doubt because he “hated study of the methodical sort and employed every means to avoid it,” he was hopeless in math, and even in history, one of his favorite subjects, he only gradually improved from near-failing grades to a steady mediocrity.
 He distinguished himself more, apparently, as a “paragon of true fraternity men,” as one of his brothers would reminisce